 Jay enjoys working with young composers in their development and learning, and recently helped establish the West of Scotland Schools Orchestra Trust’s inaugural composition course in 2019 as well as acting as a mentor for young composers as part of the RSNO’s Notes from Scotland composition scheme.
 Jay also enjoys facilitating learning and engagement experiences for young and amateur musicians by creating accessible multi-ability new works for the likes of the RSNO Community Orchestra in his piece ‘Interlaced’ which premiered online in 2021 with conductor Michael Repper, as well as composing a celebratory fanfare called ‘Westering Echoes’ for all of the associate ensembles of the West of Scotland Schools Orchestra Trust commissioned for their 25th anniversary in 2021.
 Furthermore, Jay was commissioned by St Mary's Music School as part of their Seven Hills project in 2021 to composed a new chamber work titled "Theory of the Earth" for Percussion, Piano and String Quartet inspired by Alexander McCall Smith's poetry about Arthur's Seat, which premiered with the young musicians of St Mary's in their Summer Concert 2021.

 A highlight of Jay’s career was being commissioned by the BBC to composed a new work for the BBC Proms 2020 in which his piece 'Circadian Refrains (172 Days Until Dawn)' was premiered by the BBC Scottish Symphony Orchestra, conducted by Alpesh Chauhan, and broadcast on BBC Radio 3 & BBC iPlayer.
 'Circadian Refrains' was also selected by BBC Radio 3 to represent the UK as part of the 67th International Rostrum of Composers in 2021.
 A further highlight includes the world premiere of his Chamber Orchestra work “Death in a Nutshell” which was commissioned and performed by the Scottish Chamber Orchestra in 2021 under the baton of Sir James MacMillan.
-Jay is also continuing a strong collaboration with flautist, Katherine Bryan, in the development of his new Flute Concerto 'Our Gilded Veins' which has been commissioned by the Royal Scottish National Orchestra and will premiere in their upcoming 2021/22 season finale concert on the 3rd & 4th of June 2022.
+Jay is also continuing a strong collaboration with flautist, Katherine Bryan, in the development of his new Flute Concerto 'Our Gilded Veins' which was commissioned by the Royal Scottish National Orchestra and premiered in their 2021/22 season finale concert on the 3rd & 4th of June 2022 conducted by Thomas Søndergård.

 Jay says of his work: